spmiddlebrooks/Get-SkypeUserDiscoveryData/README.md

 	1. Check that the user object exists in Active Directory, using userPrincipalName from the CSV input file as the Identifier.
 		a.
 Verify that the following addresses all match:  userPrincipalName, MsRtcSip-PrimaryUserAddress, Primary Smtp (from proxy addresses) and SIP (from proxy addresses)
 		b.
-Check each of the above addresses for invalid characters.
+Check each address listed in item a. for invalid characters.
 		c.
 Optionally: Check for the existence of an Exchange Online Hybrid routing address, i.e. user@tenant.mail.onmicrosoft.com
 		c.
 Optionally: Check for the existence of any mail domains that should be flagged as erroneous
 	2. Check that the user object exists in Lync/Skype, using userPrincipalName from the CSV file as the Identifier.